TitanXBots/T6/README.md

 - Fully customisable.
 - Customisable welcome & Forcesub messages.
 - More than one Posts in One Link.
-- Four ForceSub Channels.
+- 4 ForceSub Channels.

 ### Setup

 - Add the bot to Database Channel with all permission
-- Add bot to Four ForceSub channels as Admin with Invite Users via Link Permission if you enabled ForceSub
+- Add bot to 4 ForceSub channels as Admin with Invite Users via Link Permission if you enabled ForceSub

 #### Deploy on Koyeb